Our Methodology

 | 18–21°C (64–70°F) | +4% | Consistent with the mid range of Ely et al. findings for recreational runners. |

-| 21–30°C (70–86°F) | +7% | Consistent with the upper range of Ely et al. findings for recreational runners.
-The Ely data extends to approximately 25°C; the 30°C boundary is a modelling choice rather than a directly evidenced threshold. |
+| 21–25°C (70–77°F) | +7% | Consistent with the upper range of Ely et al. findings for recreational runners.
+The Ely data extends to approximately 25°C. |

-| > 30°C (86°F) | +13% | Extrapolated from the trend established in the research.
+| > 30°C (86°F) | +14% | Extrapolated from the trend established in the research.
 Ely et al. did not study temperatures above approximately 25°C in this context.
-This figure is a reasonable estimate based on the observed linear relationship, but it carries more uncertainty than the tiers above.
-Individual variation at extreme temperatures is also substantially wider. |
+Individual variation at extreme temperatures is substantially wider.
+Treat the output with significant caution. |

 These penalties are population-level estimates derived from race results data.
 Individual response to heat varies significantly based on acclimatisation, fitness, age, body composition, and hydration status.
 The model cannot account for these factors.
 At higher temperatures in particular, the penalty applied to your prediction is a rough guide — not a precise figure.
 Individual response to extreme heat varies too widely for any formula to capture accurately.
 If you are entering a temperature above 25°C, treat the output with additional caution and check whether your race organisation has issued specific guidance on conditions.